MF Mate Balota

-The MF Mate Balota is a ferry for local lines, part of the fleet of the Croatian shipping company Jadrolinija.
+MF Mate Balota is a ferry for local lines, part of the fleet of the Croatian shipping company Jadrolinija.
 It was built in 1988 at the Kraljevica Shipyard.
 It once sailed on the line Valbiska - Merag.
 Today MF Mate Balota mostly sails on the lines around Zadar.
 In January 2018 it started sailing as a replacement on the line Dubrovnik - Suđurađ.
 In July 2018 it sailed on the line Zadar - Preko.
 It was named after Mate Balota.

 Its capacity is 440 passengers and 50 cars.